Hoodwinked!: Voice cast

+Tom Kenny, Preston Stutzman, and Tony Leech portray, respectively, pig police officers Tommy, Timmy, and Glen, while Ken Marino plays raccoon officer Raccoon Jerry.
+Joshua J. Greene portrays commercial director Jimmy Lizard.

+Mark Primiano, Kevin Michael Richardson, and Tara Strong play friendly skiers 2-Tone (a penguin), P-Biggie (a polar bear), and Zorra (a fox), while Tye Edwards portrays Boingo's henchman Dolph.

 Production

 Hoodwinked! was one of the first independent computer-animated films to be produced without the aid of a distributor.
 Although the film's budget is listed as $30 million on Box Office Mojo, several sources have rejected this figure, reporting that the film was produced for no more than $15 million.
 Director Cory Edwards explained in a 2009 interview that the film's actual budget was under $8 million.
 Any of these figures would be significantly lower than is typical for a computer-animated film's budget.
 At the time of Hoodwinked!'s production, the costs of computer-animation software had only recently decreased to a price that was accessible to more than just major studios, and leading up to the film's release, producer David Lovegren said, "Six or seven years ago, the idea of doing Hoodwinked! as an independent [animated] feature would have been impossible".

 The filmmakers only made the film independently by necessity, and Cory Edwards has said, "It's not a model to be followed.
 It was a once-in-a-lifetime, seat-of-your-pants kind of thing that just barely came off."
 However, he added that the process was worth going through to get the film made and encouraged aspiring filmmakers to be willing to follow it.